Kondratyyeva/Kondratyyeva/README.md

 ### Hi there 👋
-# Hi, I'm Roman 👋
+# Hi, I'm Ekaterins 👋
-Senior Software Engineer with more than 5 years of commertial experience.
+I'm a software Engineer.
 I have excellent knowledge in backend development on Java.
 In general worked with monolitic, microservice and serverless arthitectures.
 Big part of my acitities is open-source.

 ### Key points